borgmatic-collective/borgmatic/README.md

 <img src="https://projects.torsion.org/witten/borgmatic/raw/branch/master/static/borgmatic.png" alt="borgmatic logo" width="150px" style="float: right; padding-left: 1em;">

-borgmatic is a simple Python wrapper script for the [Borg](https://www.borgbackup.org/) backup software that initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency.
-The script supports specifying your settings in a declarative configuration file rather than having to put them all on the command-line, and handles common errors.
+borgmatic is simple, configuration-driven backup software for servers and workstations.
+Backup all of your machines from the command-line or scheduled jobs.
+No GUI required.
+Built atop [Borg Backup](https://www.borgbackup.org/), borgmatic initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency. borgmatic supports specifying your settings in a declarative configuration file, rather than having to put them all on the command-line, and handles common errors.

 Here's an example config file: